bitipedia/bitipedia.github.io/about.md

 - You can post an Issue on the GitHub repo for this site, here: https://github.com/bitipedia/bitipedia.github.io/issues

-This is a new, evolving effort.
+This is a new effort and it could evolve depending on people's interests.

-Ideas and suggestions are welcome from anyone who wants to help inform the international audience about _on-chain_ Bitcoin scaling.
+Your ideas and suggestions are welcome!